ajtran303/ajtran303/README.md

 ### Current projects:

 - :books: Studying at the Turing School of Software and Design (Graduating in November 2020)
-- :heavy_check_mark: Building database-backed web applications with Ruby
+- :heavy_check_mark: Building database-backed applications for businesses
 - :art: Building personal web pages for entrepreneurs in my community
 - :bat: Procedurally generating a Gothic Novel to submit to [NaNoGenMo 2020](https://nanogenmo.github.io/)